 MEDIAN LETHAL CONCENTRATION (LC50) OF DEHP

-The median lethal concentration (LC50) of DEHP for Labeo rohita was recorded as 300 mg/L body weight in 72 hours.
+The 72-hr median lethal concentration (LC50) of DEHP for Labeo rohita was recorded as 300 mg/L body weight.
 The LC 50 value was calculated by constructing the regression line, taking test doses and their corresponding mortalities in logarithmic values using Behreus and Karbeur (1953) (Fig. 1).

 MEDIAN LETHAL CONCENTRATION (LC50) OF DBP